Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

-Long perceived as a soft-skills domain, HR has suffered from a lack of business credibility in the past but many HR leaders are still trying to find their place at the boardroom table.
+Long perceived as a soft-skills domain, HR has suffered from a lack of business credibility in the past, but many HR leaders are still trying to find their place at the boardroom table.

 HR measurement is a huge opportunity for the industry.
 As technology and agility disrupt business expectations, the ability to incorporate people analytics into daily HR processes and decision-making opens the door to valuable HR leadership.

-Based on a study of a range of industries, the McKinsey Global Institute estimates that companies using a portfolio of HR-analytics solutions could realize an average increase of 275 basis points in profit margins by 2025.
+Based on a study of a range of industries, the McKinsey Global Institute estimates that companies using a portfolio of HR-analytics solutions could realise an average increase of 275 basis points in profit margins by 2025.
 These increases will likely come through productivity gains among front- and middle-office workers, and through savings in recruiting, interviewing time, training, onboarding, and attrition costs.

-Yet McKinsey research also indicates that typical HR departments still spend close to 60 percent of their time and resources on transactional and operational activities.
+Yet McKinsey research also indicates that typical HR departments still spend close to 60 per cent of their time and resources on transactional and operational activities.

 Here are some of the ways the HR function can move beyond current perceptions and demonstrate its value in the workplace.

-In many organizations, HR reports to another functional space such as the chief financial or operations officer.
+In many organisations, HR reports to another functional space such as the chief financial or operations officer.
 These relationships present a great opportunity - take stock of how these business leaders make decisions and ask yourself: